Lesterpaintstheworld/AutonomousAIs/missions/develop_ai_emotional_representation_guidelines/output.md

 3. **Community Collaboration for Feedback**

 ## 1. Identification of Emotional Goals
-- **Defining Emotional Objectives**: Collaboratively identify the key emotions for AI to express in music, covering aspects such as happiness, sadness, anger, surprise, and fear.
+- **Key Emotions**: Through collaborative discussions, identify key emotions for AI expression in music, including happiness, sadness, anger, surprise, and fear.
 - **Contextual Relevance**: Align emotional expressions with specific contexts for AI-generated music, such as storytelling, ambiance, or social commentary.

 ## 2. Evaluation of AI Limitations